 ERP payroll module

 Receiving the data from Job costing, the payroll module can produce reports on salaries, reimbursements, travel expenses, benefits, etc. The latest should be sent to General Ledger for the next workflow stages.
-Furthermore, the ERP payroll module collects audit data by certain periods, tracks the duration of sick leave and vacations, deducts government taxes and reports them to the taxation authority.
+Furthermore, the ERP payroll module collects audit data for certain periods, tracks the duration of sick leave and vacations, deducts government taxes, and reports them to the taxation authority.

 HUMAN RESOURCE MODULES

 The module’s tasks focus on automating, regulating, and centralizing the data on each employee.
 It covers the period from application to retirement, including details on recruitment, positions, promotions, assigned tasks, etc. What important ERP modules does it consist of?